jouellnyc/ESP32-petfinder/README.md

 ## What is this?

-Stream Possible Pet Pic Perpetually ...
+Stream Possible Pet Pics Perpetually ...

 <img src="images/pfinder.jpg"  width="200"/>